 The evening before Groundhog Day, the guest of honor at the 83rd Versommling of Grundsau Lodsch Nummer Ains an da Lechaw was none other than King Grundsau himself.

 This year, as in every year previous, festivities were conducted in the uniquely Pennsylvania Deutsch dialect as soon as the Pennsylvania Dutch celebrants swore an oath to refrain from speaking English for the rest of the evening.

 Allentown AARP Chapter #5415 will meet noon at St. Timothy Church, 140 S. Ott St., Allentown.
-The Lehigh Valley Pops Orchestra will perform.
+Jeff “Elvis” Krick will entertain.
 Non-members and guests are welcome.
-Bring a non-perishable food item for the Allentown Food Bank.
-For more information, call 610-437-4265.
+Bring a non-perishable food item for the Allentown Food Bank, For more information, call 610-437-4265.

 Sunny skies and ‘balmy’ 30 degree weather greeted art enthusiasts at the 13th annual SnowBlast Winter Arts Festival Feb.
 2 in downtown Emmaus.
 After the recent bout of snow and bitter subzero temperatures, folks were able to enjoy a day of activities centered around Emmaus Triangle Park without worrying about frostbite.